-10. Defendant MICHAEL GRUBBS, a resident of Duval County, was employed by Fast Train as the director of admissions at the Jacksonville campus.
+10. Defendant ANTHONY MINCEY, a resident of Duval County, was employed by Fast Train as the assistant director of admissions at the Jacksonville campus.

-11. Defendant ANTHONY MINCEY, a resident of Duval County, was employed by Fast Train as the assistant director of admissions at the Jacksonville campus.
+11. Michael Grubbs, a resident of Duval County, was employed by Fast Train as the director of admissions at the Jacksonville campus.